Man of Extraordinary Service Award

 - What are the service activities that have been most important to you and/or the Saint John's Community? (relating to self-initiated service, academic service, campus/student life service, and work related service)

-- How does it connect with the Benedictine Values?
+- How does your service work connect with the Benedictine Values and/or Catholic Social Teaching?

 Nominees must also submit a copy of their résumé listing their service experience in the following three categories: Self-Initiated, Academic, and Work.